“Can I do SEO myself?”

 Read more about how to get the most from CanIRank.

-“I have the time, but I don’t know which SEO is considered good SEO.”
+“I have time, but I don’t know which SEO tactics will deliver the best ROI.”

 If time is on your side and your primary concern is what type of SEO will most benefit your startup, then content writing and relationship building should form the backbone of your do it yourself SEO efforts.

 Content writing and content marketing are a solid way to develop authority and establish credibility in your field.
-The key is to ensure the topics chosen are ones that will intrigue your audience and include answers to questions your audience already has.
-By doing this, you can develop compelling, often story-driven content that can captivate an audience easier than using statistics and facts.
+The key is to ensure that the topics you’re writing about are ones that will engage your audience, and should include answers to questions they already have.
+By focusing your content on their interests, you’ll naturally develop compelling content that will position your business as an expert in your particular field.

 For example, we’re going to use “best SEO software” and see what our probability is for ranking with that keyword.